yosrahelal/paladin/doc-site/docs/architecture/distributed_sequencer_data_flows.md

 ## Chained transactions

-Some Paladin transactions are assembled into a new private transaction, called a "chained" transaction.
+Some Paladin transactions are dispatched as a new private transaction, called a "chained" transaction.
 A typical example of this is where a `Noto` token is deployed with a hook to delegate transaction approval to a private smart contract deployed to a `Pente` privacy group.

 The following diagram shows the flow of data between the nodes involved in both the original and the chained transaction: